Simon Magus: Anti-Paulinism

+Identification of Simon as the Apostle Paul

+Since Ferdinand Christian Baur in the 19th century, scholars including Hermann Detering and Margaret Barket have concluded that the attacks on "Simon Magus" in the 4th-century Pseudo-Clementines may be attacks on Paul.
+Detering takes the attacks of the Pseudo-Clementines as literal and historical, and suggests that the attacks of the Pseudo-Clementines are correct in identifying "Simon Magus" as a proxy for Paul of Tarsus, with Simon-Paul originally having been detested by the church, and the name changed to Paul when he was rehabilitated by virtue of forged Epistles correcting the genuine ones.
+Robert Price has stated his agreement with this assertion.

 Anti-Marcionism

 There are other features in the portrait which are reminiscent of Marcion.
 The first thing mentioned in the Homilies about Simon's opinions is that he denied that God was just.
 By "God" he meant the creator god.
 But he undertakes to prove from the Jewish scriptures that there is a higher god, who really possesses the perfections which are falsely ascribed to the lower god.
 On these grounds Peter complains that, when he was setting out for the gentiles to convert them from their worship of many gods upon earth, Satan had sent Simon before him to make them believe that there were many gods in heaven.

 Druidism

-In Irish legend Simon Magus came to be associated with Druidism.
+In Irish legend, Simon Magus came to be associated with Druidism.
 He is said to have come to the aid of the Druid Mog Ruith.
 The fierce denunciation of Christianity by Irish Druids appears to have resulted in Simon Magus being associated with Druidism.
 The word Druid was sometimes translated into Latin as magus, and Simon Magus was also known in Ireland as "Simon the Druid".